dmandache/my-iptv-playlist/README.md

 This repository **does not host any video streams**.

 It only contains links to publicly available IPTV streams already accessible on the internet.

-If you believe a link violates copyright, please open an issue.